mahmoudimus/mahmoudimus.com/content/a-new-year-a-new-beginning.rst

 As we say goodbye to 2012 and welcome 2013, I'd like to reflect on the opportunities ahead, but first, I want to say a few words about last year.
-Last year has been a tremendous blessing for me, as I've seen personal grownth in both leadership and overall as a person.
+Last year has been a tremendous blessing for me, as I've seen personal growth in both leadership and overall as a person.

 On 2012
 -------